zhullyb/monyhar/monyhar/styleguide/c++/const.md

   can trust it, but sometimes it's missing.)
 * **Const broken:** Some code marked "const" is not logically const.

-The Chromium codebase currently varies.
+The Monyhar codebase currently varies.
 A significant amount of Blink code is "const broken".
-A great deal of Chromium code is "const okay".
+A great deal of Monyhar code is "const okay".
 A minority of code is "const correct".

 While "const correct" is ideal, it can take a great deal of work to achieve.